naugtur/xhr/README.md

 ### `options.xhr`

-Pass an `XMLHttpRequest` object (or something that acts like one) to use instead of constructing a new one using the `XMLHttpRequest` or `XDomainRequest` constructors.
+Pass an `XMLHttpRequest` object (or something that acts like one) to use instead of constructing a new one using the `XMLHttpRequest` constructor.
 Useful for testing.

 ## FAQ